TatTran22/repository/README.md

 **Documentation and Support:**

-For detailed usage instructions, configuration options, and contribution guidelines, head over to the project's GitHub repository: [link to repository].
+For detailed usage instructions, configuration options, and contribution guidelines, head over to the project's GitHub repository: [TatTran Repository](https://github.com/TatTran22/repository).

 **License:**

-The TatTran Repository is open-source software released under the MIT license.
+This package is free to use under the MIT license and developed by [Tat Tran](https://tattran.com)